Referred pain is when the pain you feel in one part of your body is actually caused by pain or injury in another part of your body.

 A heart attack is a common reason why people experience referred pain.
 Referred pain can be felt in your jaw, teeth, and shoulders.

-The pain occurs when your body starts to react to a blockage in your heart valves that can trigger a heart attack.
+The pain occurs when your body starts to react to a blockage in your coronary arteries that can trigger a heart attack.

 Phantom limb pain